 -I clustered these together because when they’re all open, they’re close enough to hit all in a day.
 Definitely all worth visiting.
 They’re just northeast of the Twin Cities by the border of Wisconsin.

 The Franconia Sculpture Park (which is free) and the Wisconsin Interstate Park are both open year-round.

 Twin Cities Adventure Guide

 This is a great book written by a local mom, Megan Meuli.
 It is a compilation of lists of everything FUN in the Twin Cities.
-A new edition comes out every year.
 It has helped our family discover new places – I recommend it to help yours!
 Here’s my review of the book!

 I know this isn’t a complete list…there are many more places worth checking out!
 What are your favorites?